Alirezaaraby/Thaqib/README.md

-# The Official Thaqib Astronomical Organisation's Application
+# Thaqib
+The Official Thaqib Astronomical Organisation's Application.
 You Can Get The Latest Informations And News From The Thaqib Astronomical Organisation With This Application
 ### Download Part:
 * Download From [CafeBazaar]
 * Download From [Google Drive]